-When bullying or harassment is suspected or when a bullying incident is reported, counseling services shall be made available to the victim(s), perpetrator(s), and parents/guardians.
+When bullying or harassment is suspected or when a bullying or harassment incident is reported, counseling services shall be made available to the victim(s), perpetrator(s), and parents/guardians.

-- A. The teacher, parent/legal guardian, or employee may request informal consultation with school district staff, e.g., school counselor, school psychologist, or Human Resources Department to determine the severity of concern and appropriate steps to address the concern.
-The teacher may request that the involved student's parents or legal guardian are included. - B. School personnel or the parent/legal guardian may refer a student to the school intervention team for consideration of appropriate services.
+- A. The teacher, parent/legal guardian, or employee may request informal consultation with school district staff, (specialty staff, e.g., school counselor, school psychologist) or Human Resources Department to determine the severity of concern and appropriate steps to address the concern.
+The teacher may request that the involved student's parents or legal guardian are included. - B. School personnel or the parent/legal guardian may refer a student to the school intervention team or equivalent school-based team with a problem-solving focus for consideration of appropriate services.
 Parent or legal guardian involvement shall be required when the student is referred to the intervention team. - C. If a formal discipline report or formal complaint is made regarding a student, the principal must refer the student(s) to the school intervention team for determination of counseling support and interventions.
-Parent or legal guardian involvement shall be required. - D. The intervention team may recommend - 1.
+Parent or legal guardian involvement shall be required.

+- D. A school-based component to address intervention and assistance shall be utilized by the intervention team.
+The intervention team may recommend - 1.
 Counseling and support to address the needs of the victims of bullying or harassment; - 2.
-Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate. - X. Reporting Incidents of Bullying and Harassment - A. Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
+Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - 3.
+Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate. - X. Reporting Incidents of Bullying and Harassment - A. Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
 1006.09(6), F.S.
 The report shall include each incident of bullying or harassment and the resulting consequences, including discipline and referrals.
-The report shall also include each reported incident of bullying or harassment that did not meet the criteria of a prohibited act under this section with recommendations regarding such incidents.
-The report shall list the approved coding for bullying (BUL), harassment (HAR), unsubstantiated bullying (UBL), and unsubstantiated harassment (UHR).

-- B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying/harassment as an incident code as well as bullying-related as a related element code.

-- 1. Bullying and/or harassment incidents shall be reported in SESIR with the bullying/harassment code.
+The report shall also include, in a separate section, each reported incident of bullying or harassment that did not meet the criteria of a prohibited act under this section with recommendations regarding such incidents.
+The report shall list the approved coding for bullying (BUL), harassment (HAR), unsubstantiated bullying (UBL), and unsubstantiated harassment (UHR). - B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying/harassment as an incident code as well as bullying-related as a related element code. - 1.
+SESIR Definitions - a.
+Bullying Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment; or unreasonably interfere with the individual's school performance or participation. - b.
+Harassment Any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal, or physical conduct that 1) places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property, 2) has the effect of substantially interfering with a student's educational performance, opportunities, or benefits, or 3) has the effect of substantially disrupting the orderly operation of a school including any course of conduct directed at a specific person that causes substantial emotional distress in such a person and serves no legitimate purpose.

-- 2. If the bullying/harassment results in any of the following SESIR incidents, the incident will be coded appropriately using the relevant incident code and the bullying-related code.
-Such incidents are

-- a.
-Arson

-- b.
-Battery

-- c.
-Breaking and Entering

-- d.
-Disruption on Campus

-- e.
-Major Fighting

-- f.
-Homicide

-- g.
-Kidnapping

-- h.
-Larceny/Theft

-- i.
-Robbery

-- j.
-Sexual Battery

-- k.
-Sexual Harassment

-- Sexual Offenses

-- m.
-Threat/Intimidation

-- n.
-Vandalism